2022 Course Dates:

-Due to COVID-19, the course will be conducted digitally through Zoom.
+Due to COVID-19, the course will be conducted digitally through Zoom and will be a blend of live and recorded presentations.
 Upon successful registration, the Zoom login information will be provided.
 Course materials will be provided through Google Classroom.

 PLEASE NOTE: It is recommended that participants have a Gmail account to access the course materials.

-Each 40-hour in-person training will be 5 days from 8 – 5 pm.
-You must be present for the entire course and pass the competency exam to receive the certificate of attendance.
+Each 40-hour training will be 5 days from 8 – 5 pm.
+You must be present for the entire course and complete all the required course work and pass the competency exam to receive the certificate of attendance.

 The competency test will be performed at the end of the course to demonstrate that the individuals trained have a comprehensive, evidence-based understanding of the regulations and topics.
 Each participant must pass the exam with a grade of 75% or higher.
 One exam retake will be allowed.